Borderlane-HA/PenguLab/README.md

 ## Docker

-on Dockerhost your user home dir
+On the Docker host, create a new folder in your user home directory for PenguLab.

 ```bash
 mkdir -p pengulab